-When I left in March 2020, I was certain I’d be back.
-But in leaving Dublin I realised that the city doesn’t actually want me, and never did
+When I left the city in March 2020, I was certain I’d be back.
+But in leaving Dublin I realised that the city doesn’t actually want me, and never really did.

 I’m never moving back to Dublin.
 It’s a strange realisation to come to.
 A place that was my home for six years before the arrival of Covid, a place that I loved, and loathed too, at times.
 But still, my home.

 But I miss Dublin.
 I miss the buzz of it, the feeling of being part of a larger hive, the culture that exudes from the theatres that diverge from the river.
 I miss the night feeling young.
-And Jesus Christ, I miss the food.
-Nothing compares to Dublin’s restaurant scene and I have yet to sate the craving for really good dumplings or a perfectly gooey Cacio e Pepe (Lucky Tortoise and Sprezzatura will be first on my hitlist on my next visit).
+And Lord do I miss the food.
+Nothing compares to Dublin’s restaurant scene and I have yet to sate the craving for really good dumplings or a perfectly gooey Cacio e Pepe (Lucky Tortoise and Sprezzatura will be top of my hitlist on my next visit).

 When new homes are advertised for “young, professional couples”, they’re not talking to me and my partner, arguably a young, professional couple

-The more I think of Dublin, the more I realise that it’s a city designed for me to pause in, not to stay in.
+The more I think about my time in Dublin, the more I realise that it’s a city designed for me to pause in, not to stay in.
 I have no family there, no home to inherit, no spare room to crash in.
-I could barely afford to live there with housemates (wonderful ones), how would I ever be able to raise children there?
-I see friends with kids who rent because they couldn’t afford to both own a home and raise their children.
-They’ve been shuffled from one rental home to the next, as landlords “decide to sell” or “want to renovate”, only to see them appear on Daft a month later, rent kicked up by a few hundred quid.
+I could barely afford to live there with housemates (wonderful ones), how could I ever afford to have children there?
+I have friends with kids who rent because they can’t afford to both own a home and raise their children.
+They’ve been shuffled from one rental home to the next as landlords “decide to sell” or “want to renovate”, only to see them appear on Daft a month later, rent kicked up by a few hundred quid.

 Yet not living in Dublin damages me, professionally.
 My job is there.
-If I want to progress my career, move jobs or upskill in some way, most of the opportunities and post-graduate education and courses are there.
+If I want to progress my career, move jobs or upskill in some way, most of the opportunities, post-graduate education and courses are there.

 I spent the first half of the pandemic feeling frustrated that the decision to leave Dublin on my own terms was taken from me.
 But as the dust settles, I realise that it never really wanted me anyway.
 Our break-up was imminent, I always knew I would be shut out eventually.